tedee-com/tedee-api-doc/docs/source/authentication.rst

 Implicit Flow
 -------------

 This flow should be used for applications that cannot store refresh tokens.
-In this case, interaction with the user is required to obtain access tokens after they expire.
+In this case, interaction with the user is needed to obtain access tokens after they expire.
+Access token is valid for 4 hours.

 .. note::
     To receive the JWT using Implicit Flow you will need a **client id** issued for your application by Tedee.